CURE: Privacy-Preserving Split Learning Done Right

-Khan et al. address the privacy challenge in SL by integrating HE directly into training to encrypt activation maps before sending them from the client to the server~\cite{khan2023love,khan2023split,khan2023more}.
-In their study, the authors developed a U-shaped split 1D CNN model, where the initial and the final layers reside on the client and the server processes the intermediate layers, to optimize the flow of information where the model begins with a public segment during training, then diverges into two branches, resembling the letter "U", to process public and private data separately~\cite{khan2023love}.
-These branches reconverge for the inference phase, completing the "U" shape.
-This design ensures that clients can maintain the privacy of their ground truth labels without sharing them with the server.
-In~\cite{khan2023split}, the authors enhanced the model by ensuring that clients do not need to share their input training samples or ground truth labels with the server.
-Similarly, in~\cite{khan2023more}, building on the previous works~\cite{khan2023love,khan2023split}, they extended their experiments in the proposed setting.
-They also introduced batch encryption to optimize memory usage and computational performance when handling encrypted data.
-These approaches minimize privacy leakage by encrypting activation maps in a different setting where the client holds both the data and labels.
-In contrast, our framework optimizes the training process by \textit{applying HE exclusively to the server-side model parameters} within an inverted traditional SL setup, where the initial layers are processed by the server in encryption and the subsequent layers by the client in plaintext.
-Our method effectively reduces the privacy risks associated with the intermediate outputs and gradients exchanged between the client and the server, achieving more efficient training compared to traditional techniques.
-This ensures minimal storage and computation on the client side, balancing privacy and efficiency.
+Khan et al. address the privacy challenge in SL by integrating HE into training to encrypt activation maps before transferring them from the client to the server~\cite{khan2023love,khan2023split,khan2023more}.
+For this, the authors developed a U-shaped split 1D CNN model, with the initial and final layers are computed by the client and the intermediate layers computed by the server.
+This design enables clients to protect the privacy of their ground truth labels.
+In~\cite{khan2023split}, the authors enhanced the model further by ensuring that clients do not need to share either their input training samples or ground truth labels with the server.
+Similarly, in~\cite{khan2023more}, the authors extended their experiments and introduced batch encryption to optimize memory usage and computational performance when handling encrypted data.
+Nguyen et al.~\cite{nguyen2023split} refined the approach of~\cite{khan2023split} by reducing their privacy leakage and improving communication efficiency utilizing CKKS HE scheme (see Section~\ref{sec:CKKS}).
+Finally, while other approaches integrate HE into SL to enhance privacy, our method stands out by (i) focusing on optimizing training efficiency through HE applied \textit{exclusively to server-side model parameters}, and (ii) implementing an estimator function to optimize the server-client split in constrained settings, improving HE utilization and overall efficiency.

-In summary, while various approaches integrate HE into split learning to enhance privacy, our method uniquely focuses on optimizing training efficiency through HE applied solely to server-side model parameters.
-This approach effectively mitigates privacy risks associated with intermediate outputs and gradients, offering an efficient training solution.